melonsoda20/firebase-dev-test/README.md

 - The actual tasks to perform can be found within the app on `localhost:8091`
 - Please consult vite and firebase documentation in order to understand how to work with the various tools
 - If any questions, please contact us
+- Once done, please zip your results and send them to roy@sustainabilitytech.com

 ## Local development
 - Install all npm packages